ZeraGmbH/python-converter/README.md

 ## Test

 This project provides a sample database test/test.db.
 Calling ZeraConverter with -d this database will be converted to test/out.xml.
-Alle genrated files are consideret in .gitignore.
+All generated files are considered in .gitignore.
 So do not worry about those, if contributing to the project.